BecayeSoft/Loan-Eligibility-Assessment/README.md

 In this project, I built a machine learning model to assess if an applicant is eligible for a loan or not, then I used GPT-3.5 to generate a report explaining in details the model's decision to a loan's officer.

+## TL;DR
+- Test the app at: https://loan-eligibility.streamlit.app/.
-> TL;DR: You can find an example of generated report for a loan application in the [reports](reports) folder.
+- Find an example of generated report for a loan application in the [reports](reports) folder.

 ## GUI